Donald Duck: Personality

-The character of Donald Duck is portrayed as a very impatient, immature, and arrogant duck with a pessimistic attitude and an insecure disposition.
+The character of Donald Duck is portrayed as an impatient, immature, and arrogant duck with a pessimistic attitude and an insecure disposition.
 In addition, his two dominant personality traits are his fiery temper and his upbeat attitude to life.
 Many Donald shorts start with Donald in a happy mood, without a care in the world until something comes along and spoils his day.
 His rage is a great cause of suffering in his life.
 On multiple occasions, it has caused him to get in over his head and lose competitions.
 There are times when he fights to keep his temper in check, and he sometimes succeeds in doing so temporarily, but he always returns to his normal angry self in the end.

 Donald's aggressive nature has its advantages, however.
 While at times it is a hindrance, and even a handicap, it has also helped him in times of need.
-When faced with a threat of some kind, for example, Pete's attempts to intimidate him, he is initially scared, but his fear is replaced by anger.
+When faced with a threat of some kind (for example, Pete's attempts to intimidate him) he is initially scared, but his fear is replaced by anger.
 As a result, instead of running away, he fights.
-In fact, his anger can make him powerful enough to defeat ghosts, much stronger individuals, sharks, mountain goats, giant kites, and even the forces of nature.
+In fact, his anger can make him powerful enough to defeat ghosts, sharks, mountain goats, giant kites, and even the forces of nature.

-Donald is something of a prankster, and as a result, he can sometimes come across as a bit of a bully, especially in the way he sometimes treats Chip n' Dale and Huey, Dewey and Louie, his nephews.
-As the animator Fred Spencer has put it:
+Donald is something of a prankster, and as a result, he can sometimes come across as a bit of a bully, especially in the way he sometimes treats Chip and Dale and Huey, Dewey and Louie.
+As animator Fred Spencer put it:

 However, with a few exceptions, there is seldom any harm in Donald's pranks.
 He almost never intends to hurt anyone, and when his pranks go too far, he is often apologetic.
 In Truant Officer Donald, for example, when he is tricked into believing he has accidentally killed Huey, Dewey, and Louie, he shows great regret, blaming himself.
 His nephews appear in the form of angels, and he willingly endures a kick by one of them—that is, of course, until he realizes he has been tricked, whereupon he promptly loses his temper.

 Donald is also a bit of a poseur.
 He likes to brag, especially about how skilled he is at something.
 He does, in fact, have many skills—he is something of a Jack-of-all-trades.
-Amongst other things, he is a talented fisher and a competent hockey player.
+Amongst other things, he is a talented fisher, a competent hockey player, and a skilled pianist.
 However, his love of bragging often leads him to overestimate his abilities, so that when he sets out to make good on his boasts, he gets in over his head, usually to hilarious effect.

 Another of his personality traits is perseverance.
-Even though he can at times be a slacker, and likes to say that his favorite place to be is in a hammock, once he has committed to accomplishing something he goes for it 100 percent, sometimes resorting to extreme measures to reach his goal.
+Even though he can at times be a slacker, and likes to say that his favorite place to be is in a hammock, once he has committed to accomplishing something, he goes for it 100 percent, sometimes resorting to extreme measures to reach his goal.